slightfoot/android-edge-effect-override/README.md

 EdgeEffectOverride.createContextThemeWrapper(context, themeResId, color);
 ```

-If you want to apply the change Activity wide use:
+If you want to apply the effect Activity wide use:
 ```java
 @Override
 protected void attachBaseContext(Context newBase)